 Dr Hignett has undertaken extra training to fit contraceptive intra uterine devices (also called a “coil” or IUCD/IUS) and contraceptive implants and would be happy to discuss further if you are considering one of these options.
-Once you have spoken to Dr Hignett or Nurse Practitioner and an appointment has been booked for you a consent form must be completed and brought with you to your appointment.
-Please click on the link to download the relevant consent form:
+In order to book this appointment, please call the surgery and ask for a telephone call from either Dr Hignett or a Nurse Practitioner who is able to then arrange this appointment.

 Information on IUD Information on IUS Information on Implants